 When the commentators invited him to join them briefly.
 He had fulfilled his childhood ambition, and Sikander Bakht to come on the microphone again.
 This is how he was made to realize that he had the flair and talent to not only play cricket but also to talk cricket.

 After having decided to hang his boots, he had many options in hand.
 He was already an employee of a Bank and could have taken up banking as a career.
 But his passion and love for the game demanded that he maintain a link with cricket.
 He has entrusted the responsibility of managing the UBL Cricket Team.

 He was made a member of the national selection committee.
-During this period when invited, also gave expert comments on television.
+During this period when invited, I also gave expert comments on television.
 It was indeed an honor for me that a person like the great Omer Kureishi always encouraged me to focus more on this new aspect as he felt I had the innate talent.
 Even my uncle Chisty Mujahid is another big name of cricket commentary.
 He always guided me.
 I found both of them very easy to work with and what is more important.

 The hardships and joys in one’s life can have telling effects on one’s personality.
 But Sikko is an amiable person to know and even talk to.
 He has that perpetual smile on his face, which is infectious at times.

 He can be witty and his repertoire of jokes and anecdotes is unlimited.
 Not many of his fans know that Sikander has been a good hockey player in his early days.
-And therefore it may not be a coincidence that the girl he made his life partner also was a very good hockey player of national level.
+And therefore it may not be a coincidence that the girl he made his life partner also was a very good hockey player at national level.

 But his children have not approved of either parent’s past time to be taken up seriously.
 The children live in the USA in pursuit of higher goals.
 Of course I often but my passion for cricket has launched me into this new profession.
-That overrides all other consideration at the moment.
-I took it up more as a challenge than anything else confessed the fast bowler of yester-years.
+That overrides all other considerations at the moment.
+I took it up more as a challenge than anything else confessed the fast bowler of yesteryears.